JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 These days, one of the most common types of compatibility has to do with cell-phone charging cables.
 If you or your friends or family members have Apple iPhones or iPads, but you use Android or other kinds of devices, then you know that you cannot use each others' charging cables.
 That's because the Apple cables are not **compatible** with the others.

 **So, if you and your classmate's rules of gameplay are incompatible with each other, then modify them so that they are basically the same.**

+### Examples of incompatibility and improvements

+* Most people say X goes first, while others claim O. Decide between you and your classmate which player will go first.
+* Well...that's the only one I can think of!
+Did you find others?